open-feature/spec/specification/sections/02-providers.md

 > The provider interface **MUST** define an `on context changed` handler, which takes an argument for the previous context, and the newly set context, and which can be optionally implemented to reconcile any stored state pertaining to the global evaluation context.

-Especially in static-context implementations, providers and underlying SDKs my maintain a cache of evaluated flags for a particular context.
+Especially in static-context implementations, providers and underlying SDKs may maintain a cache of evaluated flags for a particular context.
 The `on context changed` handler provides a mechanism to update this state, often by re-evaluating flags in bulk with respect to the new context.

 ```java